mobily-enterprises/jsonreststores/README.md

 ### `self.logError()`

-Whenever an error happens, JsonRestStore will run `self.logError()`.
+Whenever an error happens, JsonRestStores will run `self.logError()`.
 This happens regardless of what `self.chainErrors` contains (that is, whether the error is chained up to Express or it's managed internally).
 Note that there is no `callback` parameter to this method: since it's only a logging method, if it fails, it fails.

 ## The response